laszlourszuly/atlantis/README.md

 ### Use

-The tool offers a very straight forward API; you can start it:
+Atlantis offers a very straight forward default API; you can start it:

 ```java
 @Override